 - Containers used to transport a traveler's belongings, such as suitcases and bags.

 - Items for personal use.
 This includes clothing and accessories, toiletries, and medicines.
 A single traveler is also allowed one unit or set of sporting goods for personal use per entry.
-Travelers may also bring other goods that they will used or consume by the traveler or will be given as gifts (as long as they are not intended as trade items, and as long as the combined value does not exceed US$500).
+Travelers may also bring other goods that they will used or consumed by the traveler or will be given as gifts (as long as they are not intended as trade items, and as long as the combined value does not exceed US$500).